Rise of the Underdog: Giroud-inspired Montpellier stun PSG and claim shock Ligue 1 title | Goal.com

 Having only been signed the season prior, both Brazilian defender Vitorino Hilton and Cameroon left-back Henri Bedimo were key to Montpellier’s strong defensive record, with the duo joining Giroud in the Ligue 1 Team of the Season.

-It was far from a perfect campaign for La Paillade, however, with Girard's side losing 3-0 at home to PSG during the opening weeks before also requiring to avoid defeat to Auxerre on the final day to clinch the title.
+It was far from a perfect campaign for La Paillade, however, with Girard's side losing 3-0 at home to PSG during the opening weeks before also needing to avoid defeat at Auxerre on the final day to clinch the title.

-With the Parisians breathing down their neck having won their final match, visitors Montpellier fell behind early on at Stade de l'Abbe-Deschamps, with a volatile home crowd guilty of throwing eggs, among other projectiles, onto the pitch which saw the game halted several times.
+With the Parisians breathing down their neck by coasting to victory in their final fixture, Montpellier fell behind early on at Stade de l'Abbe-Deschamps, with a volatile home crowd guilty of throwing eggs, among other projectiles, onto the pitch, which saw the game halted several times.

-Despite the distractions, Girard’s side held their nerve to claim a dramatic 2-1 win thanks to a double from ex-Nigeria forward John Utaka and complete a true miracle of French football.
+Despite the distractions, Girard’s side held their nerve to claim a dramatic 2-1 win thanks to a double from ex-Nigeria forward John Utaka and, thus, complete a true miracle of French football.

 "I'm so proud of my players, who have produced a remarkable season,” Girard said as wild celebrations kicked off in Montpellier.
 “We played well, scored a lot of goals, didn't concede many.
 We deserved to go all the way.